mr4909/databookR/README.md

 # justiceR

 **justiceR** is an R package that provides tools for criminal justice data analysis, offering a range of functions to simplify and enhance data-driven insights in this field.
-The package is being developed to include functions for calculating key metrics, creating visualizations, and more.
-As the package grows, it will become an essential resource for researchers and analysts working in the realm of criminal justice.

 ## Installation